 That said, it’s worth talking to an attorney about your case.

 Punitive damages differ from compensatory damages in that they are designed as a direct punishment.
 Compensatory damages, such as pain and suffering, medical expenses, and lost income, are primarily intended to help injured persons get through what is typically a harsh, costly, and painful recovery period.

-The amount of punitive damages awarded for an injury—whenever they’re awarded at all—is based on the total compensatory damages involved in the case, with a limit of up to four times the amount in most scenarios.
+The number of punitive damages awarded for an injury—whenever they’re awarded at all—is based on the total compensatory damages involved in the case, with a limit of up to four times the amount in most scenarios.

 Primary Causes for Punitive Damages

 While punitive damages are rare, they are awarded from time to time.
 The following circumstances may warrant punitive damages.

 Any attempt to deliberately cause harm to another should be met with severe consequences.
 If the party who caused your injury did so intentionally, then the odds are much higher that punitive damages will be awarded.

 Gross Negligence Or Recklessness